 For example, your 7,500 points are worth $75 in travel through the Freedom Flex card.
-However, if you transfer them to the Chase Sapphire Preferred card, they would be worth $93.75.
-If you transfer them to the Chase Sapphire Reserve card, they would be worth $112.50!
+However, if you transfer them to the Chase Sapphire Preferred card or the Ink Business Preferred card, they would be worth $93.75.
+If you transfer them to the Chase Sapphire Reserve card, they would be worth $112.50.

-Even better, when you also hold a premium card, you’ll have the option of transferring your points to any of Chase’s hotel and airline partners.
+Even better, when you also hold a premium card, you’ll have the option of transferring your points to any of the Chase transfer partners.
 Transferring your points to Chase’s travel partners is the best way to get maximum value from your points.
-You could get 2, 3, or more cents per point!
+You could get 2, 3, or more cents per point.

-The Freedom Flex card is a great no-annual-fee card that has enormous earning power!
+The Freedom Flex card is a great no-annual-fee card that has enormous earning power.
 This card offers 5% cash-back in bonus categories that rotate quarterly.
-The new 2022 Q4 categories are Walmart and purchases using PayPal.
-Maxing out your bonus each quarter is a great way to earn tons of Chase Ultimate Rewards points!
+The new 2023 Q4 categories are PayPal, wholesale clubs, and select charities.
+Maxing out your quarterly bonus is a great way to earn tons of Chase Ultimate Rewards points.